jghauser/follow-md-links.nvim/README.md

 Local files are opened in neovim and web links are opened with the default browser (using `xdg-open`).
 Web links need to start with `https://` or `http://` to be identified properly.

 The plugin uses [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to identify links.
 This is beta stage software and written by someone who's mostly just discovering how to write lua.
-The plugin has only been tested under Linux.

 This plugin requires neovim v0.5.